curtischong/fastsupercell/README.md

 - 2) use the inverse lattice matrix to map these normal vectors to the unit cube
   - Since lattice matrices can be viewed as linear transformations from the R^3 standard basis to the lattice coordinates, multiplying these vector by the inverse matrix will map these normal vectors back to the standard basis.
   - The core idea is this: we do calculations in the standard basis since it's easier to calculate if a point is inside/outside the masking parallelepiped.
-  - By mapping the "distance we need to prune" to the standard basis, we can easily check if a point is inside the masking parallelepiped just by seeing if it's x-coodinate is < norm1, y-coordinate is < norm2, and z-coordinate is < norm3.
+  - By mapping the "distance we need to prune" to the standard basis, we can easily check if a point is inside the masking parallelepiped just by seeing if it's x-coodinate is < normal1_norm, y-coordinate is < normal2_norm, and z-coordinate is < normal3_norm.
 - 3) Now take the norm of these normal vectors.
 This norm tells us how far away from the original unit cell should we keep the atoms.
 - 4) make a supercell of the unit cell. so we have 27 copies of it
 - 5) for each of the 27 copies, if an atom is within the norm of the corresponding normal vector(s), then we keep it.

+### Results:

+The traditional approach compute_pbc_radius_graph took 40.6933 seconds The pruning approach compute_pbc_radius_graph_with_pruning took 70.6102 seconds

+These calculations were performed on an M2 max Macbook Pro.
+I don't think adequate parallelization makes this implementation faster to offset all the cross products required to calculate the points within the masking parallelepiped.

 ### Improvements:
 - only use the pruning algorithm for larger systems. don't prune it for smaller systems
 - Do the pruning in c++. torch is prob too slow
+- Find a better way to prune.
+We still need to make the supercell rn, but maybe we don't?
+Maybe clever algebra (similar to what I did by doing the calculations in the standard basis) can make this faster.

 ### install
 pip install --upgrade wheel setuptools